mj-nehme/Library/README.md

 # Library CLI

-The Library CLI is a command-line tool that allows you to manage books and collections in a system.
-It provides commands to create, update, delete, and list books, create and delete collections, and perform various other operations.
+The Library CLI is a command-line tool that allows you to manage books in a system.
+It provides commands to create, update, delete, list books and perform various other operations.

 ## A. Installation